 8.2 – Losing Connection: Addiction Replaces our Relationships

-I was an enlisted member of the medical field and made two tours to Iraq.
+I was an enlisted member of the medical field for eight years and made two tours to Iraq.
 I assisted with a lot of surgery and saw a huge amount of death and carnage resulting in major depression and PTSD.

-I was also a terrible drunk for 17 years and a weed addict for ten years after getting out.
-I tried to drown all my problems and thoughts, but things just got worse and worse.
+I was a terrible (yet proud) drunk for 17 years before and after my deployments.
+Then I became a weed addict for ten years after getting out.
+I tried to drown and avoid all my problems and thoughts, but things just got worse and worse.
 I owe my life and this book to AA and my fellow former drunks that help keep me sober one day at a time.

 The Sober Veterans book is a work in progress.
 I am adding sections when I feel they are close to done, but editing is ongoing.
-Feel free to share any comments about your struggles or topics you want me to add.
+Feel free to share any comments about your struggles, what is helpful, or topics you want me to add.